thomasgwatson/twicefire/src/content/geo/opendronemap.md

 Over my working career I have often dealt with large-scale imagery mosaics, built up of satellite and aerial imagery.
 While I am familiar with the process required to get orthorecitified imagery mosaics for mapping purposes, I had never gone through the whole process myself.
 But alas, I am not (to my knowledge ;) ) a government agency, scrappy startup or tech enterprise giant with lots of funding!
 Whatever am I to do?
 So I researched how feasible it is to make aerial imagery mosaics with as minimal outlay as possible.
 I was pleasantly surprised at how doable it is today!
 Finally I could get my personal photo mosaics, 'hand-made', 'bespoke', 'artisan' and 'consciously sourced'! ;P

 I love the idea of providing an updated aerial photo mosaic to intentional communities in the region, so this walk-through of how I went through the photo mosaic process follows my attempt at doing this for the first time.
 I looked at many options for how to do all the pieces of the process and in the end I settled on using my DJI Mavic Pro, Drone Harmony for mission planning and Open Drone Maps.
-If you aren't a mapping/imagery nerd, buckle up, its going to get jargony at point but the results are worth it!
+If you aren't a mapping/imagery nerd, buckle up, it's going to get jargony at points but the results are worth it!

 ### Research phase
 Research included checking out a range of open-source and low-cost tooling in the drone mapping space.
 The minimum three pieces of software needed for drone mapping include mission planning software (how you instruct the drone what needs to be collected), mission control software (how you execute the mission and control the drone in the field) and something to perform the image processing and mosaicing.
 I did check out a range of options, each of which fulfilled one or more of those roles: